 Moving along down the right hand side of the board, GIGABYTE has arranged the SATA data ports with four of the six SB750 controlled ports stacked upon each other and rotated 90 degrees.
 The last two are in the traditional up/down placement just below the other four SATA ports.

+Moving along to the rear I/O ports, GIGABYTE has just about everything you will need here.
+Thanks to the 790GX Northbridge this board has its own IGP powered by the HD Radeon X3300 GPU with a dedicated 128MB of DDR3 Sideport memory, which we will come to explain a bit more about later on.
 To that end there are three display ports with a traditional CRT port, a DVI-I port and a HDMI port for connecting to large HD displays such as Full HD TV's.
 As for the rest they are pretty standard including six stereo audio ports, a single FireWire port with a extra header on the bottom edge of the board, USB ports and a single Toslink S/PDIF-out port.